FilipRuman/pages/src/content/docs/parser/setup.md

 :::caution
 Loading whole file at once might be a problem when working with large files.
 But modern systems have so much memory that for our purposes this won't be a problem.
-If you want you might implement it differently. this should be fairly simple.
+If you want you might implement it differently.
+This should be fairly simple.
 :::

 Reading a file in rust is as simple as:
 ```rs
 std::fs::read_to_string(path)?
 ```
-but this gives a one big string. but for us a way better format would be to just have a  of characters A [vec](https://doc.rust-lang.org/std/vec/struct.Vec.html) of characters is easier to work with than raw UTF-8 bytes for our purposes.
+This gives one big string.
+But a [vec](https://doc.rust-lang.org/std/vec/struct.Vec.html) of characters is easier to work with than raw UTF-8 bytes for our purposes.
-Lexer will be checking char by char and sometimes peeking 1 char ahead.
+This is because the lexer will be checking char by char and sometimes peeking 1 char ahead.
 ```rust
 // there are at least 5 ways to represent string in rust: https://doc.rust-lang.org/std/string/struct.String.html
 let path: &str = "path/to/a/file";